iamcodemaker/euca/README.md

 diffing algorithm to traverse the vDOM.
 The diff operation results in a series of patches that describe the changes to make to the DOM and the patching algorithm applies these changes to the browser's DOM.
-All of these operations are loosely coupled and can be modified and replaced independently.
+All of these operations are loosely coupled and can mostly be modified and replaced independently.

 ### Testing